Spotlight on Novation

 APBSA Core Area: Project delivery

-Please keep your receipt and completed questions for your records.
-A link will be provided to upload CPD answers and for issue of a CPD certificate of completion.
+Written CPD questions will be provided with a link to upload your answers and for issue of a CPD certificate of completion.
+Please keep your receipt, completed questions and certificate for your CPD records.